fepitre/qubes-builderv2/README.md

 > Remark: `mirrors` support is partially implemented for now.
 It supports ArchLinux and Debian for template build only.
 > With respect to legacy builder, it allows to provide values for `ARCHLINUX_MIRROR` and `DEBIAN_MIRRORS`.

+- `git-run-inplace: bool` --- Run `git` directly on local sources available on the host when calling `fetch` stage for components.
+It overrides the defined executor for `fetch` stage by a local executor in order to call `git` directly into sources artifacts directory.

 ### Fine-grained control of executors
 To enable a more detailed control over executor options passed to stages, values are assigned and updated for the `stages` parameter according to the following order:
 1. The primary definition of `stages` at the top level,